orbs-network/lean-helix-go/README.md

 **--Work in progress - not yet functional--**

-Go implementation of Lean Helix consensus algorithm.
+Lean Helix consensus algorithm implementation in Go.

-Spec location: TBD

 ## TODO
 * See [issues on Github](https://github.com/orbs-network/lean-helix-go/issues)